 Injectable treatments

-Surface treatments
+Surface and resurfacing treatments

 Surgical revision

-Factors affecting the choice of scar revision technique
+Factors influencing choice of technique

 Understanding the recovery process